Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Acknowledgments

-HL was supported by a grant from the KAW Foundation.
-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at C3SE partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973.
-OB would like to thank Ihor Balabanov for valuable discussions.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at C3SE partially funded by the Swedish Research Council through grant agreements 2022-06725 and 2018-05973.